Coming Soon 👀 At the beginning of April, you’ll be

 I’m surprised that One Piece has enough recognition in the US to have a character as a parade float.
 Who’s next?
 Lupin III?
 A Totoro?
 Lina Inverse from Slayers?

-Hue SL about 1 month ago
+Hue SL 3 months ago

 He’s not watching the TV.
 There’s just a bunch of character-shaped balloons outside his windows.